-Total investment in PhosAgro Group’s Cherepovets chemical facilities from 2014 through 2018 exceeded RUB 85 billion.
+Total investment in PhosAgro Group’s Cherepovets chemical facilities from 2012 through 2021 exceeded RUB 120 bln.

-In July 2017, we put into operation state-of-the-art biological and chemical wastewater treatment facilities with a capacity of 10,000 cubic metres per day included in the country’s action plan for the Year of Ecology.
+- In July 2017, we put into operation state-of-the-art biological and chemical wastewater treatment facilities with a capacity of 10,000 m3 per day.
+They were included in the country’s action plan for the Year of Ecology.
 Industrial effluents, rainwater and domestic sewage from Apatit’s Nitrogen Complex and from third-party properties, such as the Novye Ugli town and the Cherepovets industrial park, are fed to the wastewater treatment facilities.
 Cutting-edge technologies eliminate effluent discharge into waterbodies, and treated wastewater is reused in Apatit production cycle.

 - December 2018 saw the commissioning of the upgraded SK-600/3 sulphuric acid production unit and a terminal for feedstock storage with a capacity of 30 kt.
 With the upgrades in place, the capacity of the SK-600/3 unit increased from 680 ktpa to 1 mtpa of sulphuric acid, helping to reduce the Company’s dependence on third-party supplies of sulphuric acid.

 - In December 2019, the construction of the ammonium sulphate production unit with a capacity of 300 ktpa came to an end, reducing the dependency on feedstock from external sources and ensuring the consistently high quality of both ammonium sulphate and complex fertilizers produced from it.
 The unit processes Apatit’s own sulphuric acid and ammonia and complies with all applicable environmental requirements.
 In terms of unit capacity, it is superior to any other plant of this kind existing elsewhere in the world.